 Olive oil goes bad thanks to the same chemicals that make it so healthy to begin with: antioxidants.

-While they can help us stay healthy (and hopefully, live longer), antioxidants themselves don’t live forever.
-After a period of time, they’ll begin to oxidize, or break down.
-This happens more rapidly when they’re exposed to light and air, which is why organizations like the California Olive Oil Council recommend choosing oils that are packaged in dark glass or tin.
+While they can help us stay healthy, and hopefully live longer, antioxidants themselves don’t live forever.
+After a period of time oxidation will begin, meaning the oil will break down.
+This happens more rapidly when they’re exposed to light and air, which is why organizations like the California Olive Oil Council recommend choosing oils that are packaged in tin or a dark glass bottle.

 Trust Your Taste

-While harvest and best-by dates are the most obvious metric, the most surefire technique to determine whether your olive oil has gone bad is also the most fun: Taste it!
+While harvest and best-by dates are the most obvious metric, the surefire technique for determining whether your olive oil has gone bad is also the most fun: Taste it!

-If you, like most people who don’t live on olive-producing regions, have never smelled a fresh olive, Liakou recommends looking for “a fresh, slightly green scent of a newly sprouted twig on an apple tree in the spring.”
+Most people who don’t live near Italian or California olive ranches, of course, have never smelled a fresh olive.
+In that case, Liakou recommends looking for the “fresh, slightly green scent of a newly sprouted twig on an apple tree in the spring.”

 Quality olive oils aren’t just fruity in taste.
 They may also have bitter or spicy notes, leaving a prickle at the back of your throat.
-This isn’t an indication that the oil has gone bad — it’s just a natural flavor variation.
+This isn’t a sign that the oil has gone bad — it’s just a natural flavor variation.

 How Do You Know If Olive Oil Has Gone Bad?

-Olive oil that has gone bad will taste — you guessed it — bad.
-According to Liakou, if your bottle of oil smells like the black olives left out too long on an appetizer table last Thanksgiving, you’ve likely got a rancid bottle.
+Olive oil that has gone bad will smell and taste — you guessed it — bad.
+According to Liakou, if your bottle of oil smells like the black olives left out too long on a table of appetizers last Thanksgiving, you’ve likely got a rancid bottle.
 Other aromas that some have used to describe the smell of bad olive oil: crayons, putty and Elmer’s glue.

-This taste is different, by the way, from a spicy, tingly or slightly sharp oil.
+The rancid taste of bad oil is different, by the way, from a spicy, tingly or slightly sharp oil.
 A high-quality oil can sizzle on the palate, like a dash of pepper on the back of your throat.
-In contrast, olive oil that has gone rancid will carry notes more reminiscent of french fries kept too long in the deep fryer.
+In contrast, olive oil that has gone rancid will carry notes more reminiscent of French fries kept too long in the deep fryer.

 There’s no single taste that’s associated with rancidity.
 Your best bet in figuring out when your olive oil has gone bad is knowing what it tastes like when it’s good.
-So cook with that gourmet bottle as soon as you receive it at your housewarming party, or head to a fancy olive oil store and help yourself to free samples: It’s research.
+So cook with that gourmet bottle as soon as you receive it at your housewarming party, or head to a fancy olive oil store and help yourself to free samples.
+That’s not freeloading; it’s research.

 Is It Okay To Use Expired Olive Oil?

 Technically, yes.
 But does olive oil go bad?
 Also, yes.
 Here’s the explanation.
 You can use expired olive oil and it shouldn’t make you sick or cause serious side effects.
-However, rancid olive oil will lack in nutritional value compared to a freshly acquired bottle.
-It will also cause whatever dish you’re making to have a weird and unappealing taste, so if it’s flavor you’re looking for, it’s probably best not to use olive oil that has gone bad.
+However, rancid olive oil will lack in nutritional value and health benefits, compared to a freshly acquired bottle.
+It will also cause whatever dish you’re making to have a weird and unappealing taste.
+If flavor is important to you, it’s probably best not to use olive oil that has gone bad.

 How to Store Olive Oil

-Olive oil should be stored in an airtight container that can shield it from sunlight, such as a dark glass or pottery.
+Olive oil should be stored in an airtight container that can shield it from sunlight, such as dark glass or pottery.
 Keeping it in a dark place like a pantry or cabinet is also recommended.

 “The archenemies of olive oil are exposure to air, light, too high or low temperatures and strong odors that it can pick up,” Liakou said.

-It’s also important to keep olive oils away from heat sources like stoves or ovens (so don’t store it in the shelf right over your cooktop).
+It’s important to keep olive oils away from heat sources like stoves or ovens (so don’t store it in the shelf right over your cooktop).
 It’s best stored in a cool place, or in a cabinet at room temperature.
-Because olive oil generally goes rancid after two years, buy accordingly.
+Because olive oil generally goes rancid after one-to-two years, buy accordingly.

 If you have an Italian grandmother or come from a Mediterranean country, you might have grown up with vats of olive oil bought either directly from the grower or from the grocery store, kept in a cabinet and then regularly transferred to a container for liberal use in cooking.

-If you foresee using much less oil than a Mediterranean granny, however, it’s best to buy in smaller quantities so your haul doesn’t go bad before you get a chance to eat it.
+If you foresee using much less oil than a Mediterranean granny, however, it’s better to buy smaller bottles when you need them.
+It’s expensive to stock up on large ones and end up throwing them away.

 “If you are unsure about whether you can use up your bottle in say 2-3 months, opt for buying a smaller one to start with and move to larger bottles when you increase your consumption,” said Liakou.